DataDog/integrations-core/lighttpd/README.md

 ## Setup
 ### Installation

-The lighttpd check is packaged with the Agent, so simply [install the Agent][1] on your lighttpd servers.
+The lighttpd check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your lighttpd servers.

 In addition, install `mod_status` on your Lighttpd servers.